 Parameter Description Current Time Source This will indicate the current time source and will change from System Clock to SNTP when SNTP is configured and functioning.
 SNTP State Select this option to enable or disable SNTP.
-Pool Interval Enter the synchronizing interval in seconds.
-The value is from 30 to 99999 seconds.
-The default interval is 720 seconds.
-1

 The fields that can be configured for SNTP Server Setting are described below: